Receivable Protection Program (RPP) FAQs

 Yes, by expanding the RPP, IAM can now spread risk among approximately 2,000 companies rather 100 to 200 companies.
 In the past, failing to cover these invoices was a chief complaint of the RPP, so IAM wanted to incorporate this feature to make the program even more valuable to members.

 Are there any other benefits for my company through the RPP?

 Yes.
-IAM operates the RPP Invoice Dispute Resolution Process, which is the procedure by which IAM intervenes on outstanding invoice amounts owed between members.
+IAM operates the RPP Outstanding Invoice Intervention Process, which is the procedure by which IAM intervenes on outstanding invoice amounts owed between members.
 Since implementing this process in 2011, IAM has successfully resolved close to $900,000 USD in unpaid invoices between IAM Members.

 How does this Outstanding Invoice Intervention Process work?

 Under this process, IAM intervenes with the delinquent member (Alleged Debtor) if the debt exceeds $3,000 USD and is more than 120 days old.
 If, after three interventions, the debt remains outstanding, IAM will add the delinquent company to the IAM Alleged Debtor List.
 The IAM Alleged Debtor List is circulated to all IAM Governing and Core Members each month and posts it on IAM Connected [insert link].

 So my company will be able to obtain compensation for unpaid invoices, request IAM intervention on outstanding invoices, and receive advance information about which IAM Members are allegedly not paying their invoices?